 While it might seem like work is winding down, the festive season is possibly the busiest and best time of year for networking.
 We’re not just talking about office parties either.
 Many Accounting Industry bodies and associations, together with University Alumni, Business Chambers, and vendors, host events in December, often looking to leave a positive impression going into the new year.
-So, whether you’re actively looking for a new accounting job in Sydney, want to reconnect with people you have met in past years at these events or just keen to expand your network, it makes sense to take advantage of these opportunities.
-While some of us are less natural networkers, there’s no doubt that networking is a necessary step for those that want to progress their careers.
+So, whether you’re actively looking for a new accounting job in Sydney, want to reconnect with people you have met in past years at these events or are just keen to expand your network, it makes sense to take advantage of these opportunities.
+While some of us are less natural networkers, there’s no doubt that networking is a necessary step for those that want to progress in their careers.
 With that in mind, here are our top tips from the Richard Lloyd Accounting Recruitment team to ensure you capitalise on the events during this festive season.

-There is a great saying when it comes to networking: “it’s not about who you know, it’s about who knows you.”
+There is a great saying when it comes to networking: “It’s not about who you know, it’s about who knows you.”
 If done correctly, networking can build your professional brand (read more on this topic here) in a way that can work better for your career than simply attending conferences with your professional peers throughout the year.

 We’ve all heard about the mystical “hidden job market”, essentially referring to the large percentage of roles that just don’t get publicly advertised.
 Your network (and a good accounting recruiter!) is the single most effective tool for getting access to this hidden world of accounting jobs.
 You never know; the person you are casually talking to could have, or know someone who has, that perfect vacancy for you.
 Conversely, if you’re a manager, talking to the right person at a party or event could fill that accounting vacancy you’ve been trying to hire for.

 Networking is also a great way to open your mind to discovering or discussing new topics, approaches or technologies, enhancing your knowledge and giving you new ideas on how to solve problems.